chandrasg/lexica/README.md

 # lexica
-Ongoing list of useful lexica from Computational Social Science
+Ongoing list of useful lexica in Computational Social Science

 `stress_1grams_fbtw.csv`: `Guntuku, S. C., Buffone, A., Jaidka, K., Eichstaedt, J. C., & Ungar, L. H. (2019, July).
 Understanding and measuring psychological stress using social media.
 In Proceedings of the International AAAI Conference on Web and Social Media (Vol. 13, No. 01, pp. 214-225).`